 In accordance with our fixed asset policy, we review the estimated useful lives of our fixed assets on an ongoing basis.
 This review indicated that the actual lives of leasehold improvements were longer than the estimated useful lives used for depreciation purposes in our condensed consolidated financial statements.
 As a result, effective January 31, 2010, we changed our estimate of the useful lives of our leasehold improvements to the lesser of 10 years or the term of the lease to better reflect the estimated periods during which these assets will remain in service.
 The useful lives of leasehold improvements were previously estimated to be the lesser of 7 years or the term of the lease.
-The effect of this change in estimate was to reduce depreciation expense by \$1.1 million, reduce net loss by \$0.7 million and reduce basic and diluted loss per share by \$0.02 for the three months ended May 1, 2010.
+For the three months ended July 31, 2010, the effect of this change in estimate was to reduce depreciation expense by \$1.1 million, reduce net loss by \$0.7 million and reduce basic and diluted loss per share by \$0.02.
+For the six months ended July 31, 2010, the effect of this change in estimate was to reduce depreciation expense by \$2.2 million, reduce net loss by \$1.4 million and reduce basic and diluted loss per share by \$0.05.

 Asset Retirement Obligations-An asset retirement obligation (ARO) represents a legal obligation associated with the retirement of a tangible long-lived asset that is incurred upon the acquisition, construction, development or normal operation of that long-lived asset.
-Our AROs are primarily associated with leasehold improvements which, at the end of a lease, we are contractually obligated to remove in order to comply with certain lease agreements.
-The ARO is recorded in fixed assets and other current and long-term liabilities in the condensed consolidated balance sheets at May 1, 2010 and January 30, 2010 and will be subsequently adjusted for changes in fair value.
+Our AROs are primarily associated with leasehold improvements that, at the end of a lease, we are contractually obligated to remove in order to comply with certain lease agreements.
+The ARO is recorded in other current and long-term liabilities in the condensed consolidated balance sheets at July 31, 2010 and January 30, 2010 and will be subsequently adjusted for changes in fair value.
 The associated estimated asset retirement costs are capitalized as part of the carrying amount of the long-lived asset and depreciated over its useful life.

 Valuation of Long-Lived Assets-We review the carrying value of long-lived assets for impairment annually, or as indicators of impairment are present.
 Measurement of the impairment loss is based on the fair value of the asset or group of assets.
 Generally, fair value will be determined using accepted valuation techniques, such as the present value of expected future cash flows.
-There was no impairment of long-lived assets charge recorded for the three months ended May 1, 2010 and May 2, 2009.
+There was no impairment of long-lived assets charge recorded for the three and six months ended July 31, 2010.
+During the three and six months ended August 1, 2009, three stores were determined to be impaired, resulting in a non-cash impairment charge of \$0.3 million.
+This non-cash impairment charge is included in selling, general and administrative expenses.

 Goodwill and Other Intangible Assets-We evaluate the recoverability of goodwill annually based on a two-step impairment test.
-The first step compares the fair value of each reporting unit with its carrying amount, including goodwill.
+The first step compares the fair value of the reporting unit with its carrying amount, including goodwill.
 If the carrying amount exceeds fair value, then the second step of the impairment test is performed to measure the amount of any impairment loss.
-Additional impairment assessments may be performed on an interim basis if we encounter events or changes in circumstances that would indicate that, more likely than not, the book value of goodwill has been impaired.
-In accordance with GAAP, we do not amortize goodwill derived from business combinations.
-There was no impairment of goodwill for the three months ended May 1, 2010 and May 2, 2009.
+Additional impairment assessments may be performed on an interim basis if we encounter events or changes in circumstances that would indicate that, more likely than not, the carrying amount of goodwill has been impaired.
+In accordance with GAAP, we do not amortize goodwill.
+There was no impairment of goodwill for the three and six months ended July 31, 2010 and August 1, 2009.